TobiasBonifay/dsl-midi_MusicDSL/README.md

 ### Running the Project

-To run the project, use the following command: // TODO: check music jar output
+To run the project, use the following command:

 ```shell
 java -jar target/music-dsl-1.0-SNAPSHOT-jar-with-dependencies.jar [path-to-dsl-script]